EricDarve/NLA/content/First lecture.md

 - Ed Discussion forum
 	- Rules of conduct on forum
 	- Be civil, considerate, and courteous
-	- Make not to post answers or partial answers to homework assignments
+	- Make sure not to post answers or partial answers to homework assignments
 - Anonymous form to report issues and concerns
 - Office hours posted on canvas
 - Recitation sessions
-	- Recitation on Friday
+	- Recitation on Monday; main lectures on Wednesday and Friday
 	- Basic LA review
-	- Julia / Python quick overviews
+	- Julia / Python quick overviews and getting started
 - Programming languages
 	- Julia
 	- Python